jasonsvillar/works.register/README.md

 ## To do

 - ~~Implement Spring Security with Basic Authentication.~~
-- ~~Implement Spring Security with OAuth2 GitHub Authentication.~~
+- ~~Implement Spring Security with OAuth2 GitHub Authentication and JSession.~~
-- Implement Spring Security with JWT.
+- ~~Implement Spring Security with JWT on the Basic Auth.~~
+- Create new EndPoints for Info of the owner User authenticated with Basic Auth.
 - Develop Frontend using Angular 15 or 16.
 - Rewrite unit tests using BDD.
 - Use kubernetes to run all the project.